If you like sesame seeds, you’ll love these delicious sesame cookies that are light, crunchy and easy to make!

-Today I share my sesame seed cookies.
-I develop this recipe after talking to my grandmother.
-Recently, she was describing the sweet cookies with sesame seeds which she used to eat alot.
+Today I share my toasted sesame seed cookies.
+I developed this recipe after talking to my grandmother.
+Recently, she described sweet cookies with sesame seeds which she used to eat a lot.
 I decided to try those cookies.
 In the end, she liked the sesame cookies I made a lot.

-These sesame cookies are light, crunchy and melt in mouth.
-The sugar amount is not too much but still satisfies the sugar cravings.
+These sesame cookies are light and crunchy.
+The sugar amount is not too much but still satisfies the sugar craving.

 Let’s see how I make it;

 Then I make the dough.
 I cream the butter and sugar.
 I scrape down the sides and the bottom of the bowl as needed.
-Next I add the egg.
+Next, I add the egg.
 After it is mixed, I add the vanilla.
-Finally I add the flour in 2-3 batches and mix until incorporparated.
+Finally, I add the flour and baking powder mixture in 2-3 batches and mix until incorporated.

 - 280 g (2 cups) all-purpose flour (dip and sweep)*